 The date of birth calendar was a real pain to use, giving me another reason to think this site hasn't been updated in a while…

 I thought signing up was pretty straightforward but it looks like completing your profile is a whole different story.
-In order to fill out your profile, you need to successfully complete 7 surveys which are all about you.
+In order to fill out your profile, you need to successfully complete 7 surveys that are all about you.

 The surveys (which you don't get paid for) will ask about what kind of technology you use in your home, whether or not you're the main decision-maker when buying things online, whether or not you have any pre-existing medical conditions and so on.

 I like this if it means you're only invited to surveys you've already met the criteria for – working through a survey to be told 20 minutes in you don't qualify is a massive bugbear for survey takers trying to make money.

-What I don't like so much is the fact you're giving Survey Squad a mass of information about yourself for free and I know that some of the more unscrupulous paid survey sites make the vast majority of their money sending you spam emails when they know your car insurance is up for renewal for example.
+What I don't like so much is the fact you're giving Survey Squad a mass of information about yourself for free and I know that some of the more unscrupulous paid survey sites make the vast majority of their money sending spam emails when they know your car insurance is up for renewal for example.

 They ask you for your home phone, work phone and mobile numbers which always makes me nervous as it puts you at risk of getting cold-called by companies this site has sold your information to.

 At this point I'm not saying whether or not Survey Squad is legit, I'm just saying it opens you up to the risk of unsolicited sales calls.